 3. Take a culture trip.
 The city is loaded with history and culture.
 First, there’s the incredible Gasometer, which provides a rotating set of 360-degree art exhibits.
 You can find watchmaking and jewelry museums that nod to the city’s craftsman past.
 An excellent archaeology museum connects its Roman roots to the present.
 The city also has an art museum.
 When the doors are open, Pforzheim has much to offer.

 4. Go wild.
 Pforzheim has an excellent animal park that is home to hundreds of rare species from all over the world.
 With an emphasis on education, the Pforzheim Wildpark is especially engaging for children.
-Online tickets are available, but be sure to check the website for COVID-related closure information.
+Online tickets are available.

 The One Thing You Have to See: the Black Forest